 Model Fit

 Comparing the residual deviance ratio, defined as the fit of a particular model relative to the model where each data point has its own parameter, the fixed effects models that included only marine covariates had ratios equal to 0.077 and 0.167 for wild and hatchery fish, respectively.
 When we removed the marine covariates and included a day/year interaction, the ratios increased to 0.197 and 0.346, respectively.
 Finally, the ratios increased to 0.208 and 0.350, respectively, for the model that included marine covariates and random effects for day and the day/year interaction (Table 6).
 The small differences in the ratios between the random effects models with and without marine covariates does not imply that marine conditions do not affect Chinook salmon survival.
-In fact, as shown by the estimated magnitude of the deviates in Figure 1, the marine covariates were correlated with large differences in marine survival.
+In fact, as shown by the estimated magnitude of the deviates in Fig 1, the marine covariates were correlated with large differences in marine survival.
 However, rather than a uniform response of all fish to the marine conditions in a particular year, our model demonstrates that the timing of when the juvenile salmon encounter the marine conditions appears to explain more of the data (Table 6).
 The mechanism that is driving this differential survival across days and years remains a critical knowledge gap and a focus of future salmon modeling.